ray of hope’s Journey

 Ray of Hope’s story begins in 2012 and is a testament to God’s faithfulness and of the hope that He gives to us.

-After spending 11 months living stateside, she was sent back to her home.
 Once there, her condition worsened.
 Getting her back to the United States to get medical care was a life or death situation.

 With no legal means to bring Franny back again, Ray of Hope Medical Missions nonprofit was granted approval from the Attorney General within 24 hours, and 10 days later Franny returned to the United States.